jjvanzon/Circular-Language-Spec/constructs-drafts/locking.md

 -----

-I just don’t know at what point to might accept data getting unlocked and from that point basically becoming volatile.
+I just don’t know at what point to accept data getting unlocked and from that point basically becoming volatile.

 I know it is important to lock data between certain points in time.
 I just don’t know when it becomes not important anymore to have it locked.
 But I know it is important to have it unlocked at some time again.
 At that point there is always a point of acceptance that the data is volatile.